Skip to content

 const el = field.element;

-// Only validate if the rule is enabled and the field has a value
+// - the field has a non-empty value

 if (options && el.value.length && context.fields.country_id) {